tardate/LittleArduinoProjects/README.md

-# 247 Little Electronics and Arduino Projects
+# 248 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [pedalShieldUno](./playground/pedalShieldUno) - build and test a genuine pedalSHIELD UNO Arduino-based guitar effects pedal.
+> Latest addition:sparkles: [PierceGateOscillator](./Electronics101/PierceGateOscillator) - build and test a 4.27 MHz Pierce Gate Oscillator circuit using a 74LS14 schmitt inverter.

 Build and test a genuine pedalSHIELD UNO.